rylew2/portfolio-rylew/content/project/sharepoint-cra-starter.md

 At this point, when we run `npm run upload` we should be able to successfully save/upload all files to our SharePoint specified folder

 ## Routing with the HashRouter
 When we upload to SharePoint, the app needs to simply run for users from `./index.html` without a server.
 Routing simply does not work like this out of the box.
-Therefore , we need to use <a href="https://reactrouter.com/web/api/HashRouter">`HashRouter`</a>   .
+Therefore , we need to use <ins><a href="https://reactrouter.com/web/api/HashRouter">`HashRouter`</a></ins>  .
 This will add a `#` character to all of our routes.

 Assuming you have `react-router-dom` installed, the simple routing setup (which I've included in my repo) looks like the following:
 ```js